How to Gain the Presence of God in Spiritual Weakness

 I am also a preacher and my church once suffered the same situation as yours did.
 Just like you, I tried many solutions but to no avail.
 I came before God many times to pray and seek.
 Then, I thought of my college classmate Xiang Guangming, who is also a Christian and had previously preached the Lord’s gospel to me.
 Brother Xiang is quite spiritual, there is always enlightenment and light in his fellowship on the Lord’s words, and he has unique insights into spiritual matters and how to deal with some aspects of church work.
 Each time I fellowship with him, I always gain a lot.
 Later, I prayed, asking God to give us a chance to fellowship, and thanks to God’s arrangements, we met.
 Through my fellowship with Brother Xiang and Brother Yang, I finally received the answer I was looking for.
 I’d like to share my experience with you in the hope that it will help you.

 One day, three months ago, Brother Yang and Brother Xiang came to visit me.
 I told them about my situation and the condition of the church.
-After listening to what I had to say, Brother Xiang said, “It’s not just one or two churches in such a condition.The whole religious community has lost the presence of God and become desolate.”
+After listening to what I had to say, Brother Xiang said, “It’s not just one or two churches in such a condition, it prevails among the whole religious community.”
 His words reminded me of the desolate situation of the temple described in the Bible.
 Then Brother Xiang shared some Bible verses with me, “And Jesus went into the temple of God, and cast out all them that sold and bought in the temple, and overthrew the tables of the moneychangers, and the seats of them that sold doves, and said to them, It is written, My house shall be called the house of prayer; but you have made it a den of thieves” (Mat 21:12-13).
 He continued: “Here thereprimanded the Jewish leaders, saying, ‘you have made it a den of thieves.’
 This was because the Jewish leaders didn’t have hearts that feared God.
 They didn’t follow Jehovah’s laws and commandments, they did things against the laws in God’s temple, and they allowed people to do business in the temple.
 As a result, the temple that was once filled with the glory of Jehovah and where believers worshiped God became a place to do business and a den of thieves where money was exchanged and livestock bought and sold.
 These Jewish leaders replaced God’s commandments with man’s teachings.
 For example, God required man to be filial toward his parents, but they taught that he didn’t need to do that as long as he gave his parents enough money.
 They were hypocrites who fooled people with outward good behaviors but secretly didn’t follow the Lord’s words.
 They enlarged their phylacteries, lengthened the tassels of their clothing, and stood conspicuously at crossroads to make long prayers.
 They donated one tenth of their earnings every month, but secretly they pocketed widows’ possessions, sacrificed lame animals to God, and stole God’s sacrifices.
 They didn’t practice the Lord’s words themselves, but to protect their status and reputations, they spoke in letters and doctrines about the Scriptures, exalted themselves, and testified how they suffered hardships and paid a price while barely exalting or testifying the Lord.
-Because the Jewish leaders disobeyed God’s words, lived in sin, and were despised by God, the whole of Judaism was abandoned by the Holy Spirit, and lost the presence of God, and the temple that used to contain God’s glory became a desolate den of thieves.
+Because the Jewish leaders disobeyed God’s words, lived in sin, and were despised by God, the whole of Judaism was abandoned by the Holy Spirit, and the temple that used to contain God’s glory became a desolate den of thieves.